Is It Acceptable For A White Person To Wear A Turban, Or Is It Cultural Appropriation?

 Risks Of Not Accepting Other Communities To Wear A Turban

-Since some Sikhs do not agree to whites wearing a turban and see it as cultural appropriation, their community risks being termed victims again and receiving continuous hate and ignorance.
+Since some Sikhs do not agree with whites wearing a turban and see it as cultural appropriation, their community risks being termed victims again and receiving continuous hate and ignorance.

 Reasons Behind Cultural Appropriation